When can I apply to Westchester Community College?

 I’m a non-matriculated student just taking a couple of classes.
 What do I need to do?

 First, you must submit apply to the College online at www.sunywcc.edu/apply.
-If you’re taking 6 or more credits, you’ll also need to submit your proof of immunizations.
+If you’re taking 6 or more credits or taking an on-campus course, you’ll also need to submit your the appropriate proof of immunizations per the instructions at www.sunywcc.edu/immunizations .
 It’s not necessary to provide a high school transcript.
 After receiving your letter of acceptance with your user ID, you’ll be able to register on MyWCC.
 If the class you’re registering for has a prerequisite, you’ll also need to show that you have completed the prerequisite.
-Proof of the prerequisite (ie. unofficial college transcript and/or SAT/ACT scores as appropriate) can be emailed to firstname.lastname@example.org along with the student’s WCC Student ID number and a request to be registered in a specific class and section number.
+Proof of the prerequisite (ie. unofficial college transcript and/or SAT/ACT scores as appropriate) can be emailed to email@example.com along with the student’s WCC Student ID number and a request to be registered in a specific class and section number.

 Is it required to see a counselor in order to register for classes?